 - Lets you enjoy meals with confidence, knowing that you aren’t “cheating” or overeating.

 - Pop Tarts, Ice Cream, and Donuts anyone?!

 Now, what are the drawbacks to the IIFYM diet?

 IIFYM: A Few Things To Consider

-A diet that allows you to eat whatever the hell you want and still see results – what’s the catch?
+A diet that allows you to eat whatever the hell you want and still see results, so what’s the catch?
 Well, IIFYM can be a great strategy for most people, but remember to take a few things into consideration:

-Tasty sweets like gummy bears, jelly bellies, fat free frozen yogurt and other simple sugars are perfect to pair with a protein source following a workout to spike your insulin and initiate protein synthesis.
+- Tasty sweets like gummy bears, jelly bellies, fat-free frozen yogurt, and other simple sugars are perfect to pair with a protein source following a workout to spike your insulin and initiate protein synthesis.
 Reward yourself after a hard training session with some delicious treats that can actually accelerate your gains!
-However overall, keep your diet mostly clean!
+However, keep your diet mostly clean!